Graduate Department of

 FAMU—FSU College of Engineering

 The Department of Industrial and Manufacturing Engineering provides an excellent environment for instruction and research.
 The department has the following laboratories housed in the College of Engineering: Materials and Product Property Characterization, Computer Integrated Manufacturing, Precision Manufacturing, and Quality Engineering.
-In addition, the students have access to the 44,000 sq. ft. state-of-the-art labs at Florida State University's High-Performance Materials Institute (see http://hpmi.research.fsu.edu/), which houses the laboratories Mechanical Testing Lab; Chemical and Thermal Analysis; Additive Manufacturing Lab; Manufacturing Lab, Characterization Lab.
+In addition, the students have access to the 44,000 square foot state-of-the-art labs at Florida State University's High-Performance Materials Institute (see https://hpmi.research.fsu.edu/), which houses the following laboratories: Mechanical Testing Lab, Chemical and Thermal Analysis, Additive Manufacturing Lab, Manufacturing Lab, and Characterization Lab.

 Each laboratory in the Department is equipped with state-of-the-art research and instructional equipment.
-Some of the available equipment in the labs are: 3D printers, Laser Scanner (Additive Manufacturing Lab), MTS Insight Testing System, MTS Landmark Servohydraulic System (Mechanical Testing Lab), Differential Scanning Calorimeter, Thermomechanical Analyzer (Chemical and Thermal Analysis), Ultrasonic Bath Sonicator, Scanning Electron Microscope (Materials and Product Property Characterization Lab) Autoclave, Laser Cutting Machine, Temperature-Humidity Test Chamber (Manufacturing Lab).
+Some of the available equipment in the labs are: 3D printers, Laser Scanner (Additive Manufacturing Lab); MTS Insight Testing System, MTS Landmark Servohydraulic System (Mechanical Testing Lab); Differential Scanning Calorimeter, Thermomechanical Analyzer (Chemical and Thermal Analysis); Scanning Electron Microscope, FTIR, UV-Vis, and Raman Spectroscopes, X-ray Differentiation and Scattering Machine, Atomic Force Microscope, Electromechanical and Electrochemical Testing Station (Materials and Product Property Characterization Lab); Twin Screw Extruder, Autoclave, Laser Cutting Machine, High-Power Sonicator, Temperature-Humidity Test Chamber (Manufacturing Lab).

-Students have access to computer facilities, which includes both, IBM-compatible PC's and high performance engineering workstations.
-The Department offers access to a wide variety of software for CAD/CAM optimization, simulation and statistical analysis, including Matlab, Minitab, Design Expert, R, Arena and Simio computing environments.
-The statistical and simulation software and computing facilities are located in the Quality Engineering Lab, the solid modeling and CAD/CAM software are located in the Computer Integrated Manufacturing Lab.
+Students have access to computer facilities, which includes both IBM-compatible PCs and high-performance engineering workstations.
+The Department offers access to a wide variety of software for CAD/CAM optimization, simulation, and statistical analysis, including Matlab, Minitab, Design Expert, R, Arena, and Simio computing environments.
+The Department also has access to the full Siemens PLM software suite for digital manufacturing, life cycle management, manufacturing operation management, and integrated solution for computer-aided design, manufacturing, and engineering.
+The statistical and simulation software and computing facilities are located in the Quality Engineering Lab.
+The solid modeling and CAD/CAM software are located in the Computer Integrated Manufacturing Lab.
 Technical support for software and hardware maintenance are provided by the Department and the College.
 In addition, the students have access to the Florida State University High Performance Computing (HPC) Cluster for intensive distributed-memory parallel computations.

 Master of Science (MS)

 The department offers a variety of Master of Science in Industrial Engineering (MSIE) program options to accommodate students' needs and specializations.
 Students may pursue a traditional MS or an MS with specialization in engineering management.
 The traditional MS program is research based, requiring the students to write and defend a thesis in their chosen area.
-However, the specialization in engineering management does not require a thesis.
+The Master of Science with specialization in engineering management (MSIE-EM) does not require a thesis.
+The department also offers a BS-MS combined pathway, which provides students with a unique opportunity to complete graduate education on an accelerated schedule.
+Additionally, the department offers an MS in Systems Engineering (MSSE), a course-based, non-thesis degree designed for both full-time students and full-time working professionals.
+MSSE is also offered as a fully online program.
 The Industrial Engineering Graduate Handbook, which is available from the department, provides a complete description of all programs and requirements.

 Candidates for admission to graduate study in industrial engineering must meet university and departmental criteria.
 In some cases, students may be admitted on a provisional basis pending successful completion of prerequisite work.
 In all matters concerning admission, decisions made by the departmental graduate committee are final.
 Students who do not have a bachelor's degree in industrial engineering are required to complete the following prerequisite courses before undertaking graduate study:

-a class in FORTRAN, PASCAL, or C (required as evidence of proficiency in programming).
+- a class in FORTRAN, PASCAL, C, or other modern programming language (required as evidence of proficiency in programming).

 Admission Requirements for Traditional MSIE

-- Minimum scores of at least 650 (151 in the new scale) on the quantitative portion and 400 (147 in the new scale) verbal portion of
+- Minimum scores of at least 155 on the quantitative portion and 146 on the verbal portion of the GRE

 - Three letters of recommendation, addressed to the Director of Graduate Studies, assessing the applicant's potential to do graduate work